- Activities and Classes

 Fife Council welcomes the views of individuals and communities on any development application it receives.
 Before you submit your comment we would advise that you view the full application and read our 'Commenting on an Application' guidance from our Planning Guidance page.
-Comments can be made by using the Online Planning Portal.
+Comments can be made by using Fife Council's online planning system.

 Please note: any petitions received with multiple signatures will be classed as one representation comment.

 As the economy begins the process of recovery, we're experiencing extremely high levels of submissions of planning applications, planning condition compliance information, and enquiries about proposed developments.
 We've also seen a rise of potential breaches of planning.
 This is positive for Fife's economic recovery and we welcome the upturn in investment in Fife.

 Given this volume of current activity across our Service areas, it's taking us longer to respond.
 We'll continue to try and respond to your emails within 10 working days, but it may take longer.
 Assessing and determining applications is also taking us longer but we'll continue to do our best.
 We're currently recruiting to fill vacancies, but this takes time.

 We continue to have a high percentage (over 50%) of applications that we are not able to validate on receipt.
 This is due to missing or incorrect information.
 This impacts on our resources and slows down the process of getting all applications validated.
 Please check that you've included all the information before submitting an application.
 You'll find detailed advice and guidance on our webpage Apply & pay for Planning Permission.

 It would also really help us to respond to you as quickly and efficiently as possible if your submissions are made as follows: